andrew-mcgrath/dragonwood/README.md

     - **Draw a Card**: Click "Draw Card" to add to your hand.
     - **Capture**: Select a card in the **Landscape** (top row) and select cards from your **Hand** (bottom row) that form a valid attack (Strike, Stomp, or Scream).
 Then click the corresponding action button.
 2.  **Dice Roll**: The game calculates your dice count (1 per card + bonuses).
 If your total roll meets or exceeds the capture cost, you win the card!
-3.  **End of Game**: The game ends when both decks are empty or the Dragonwood deck is empty (Standard rules apply).
+3.  **End of Game**: The game ends when:
+    -   Both Dragons represent in the game are captured.
+    -   The Adventure Deck has been exhausted twice (each player gets 1 final turn).
+    -   The Dragonwood Deck is empty.

 ## License